Sathwik9418/SolarZen-Uncease2k23/README.md

 -An interactive game related to Renewable and Non Renewable Energy sources

--A working model of a chatbot in the "Get Help" section, which consists of various predefined commands Try entering "where can i get solar panels"
+-A working model of a chatbot in the "Get Help" section, which consists of various predefined commands Try asking

+1. "where can i get solar panels"

+2.  "what are the government schemes"

+3.  "what can i do for you"

+4.  "members of your organisation"

+5.  "ok"

+6.  "bye"

 View the website here:  https://sathwik9418.github.io/SolarZen-Uncease2k23/